dogweather/forkful/content/en/vba/dates-and-times/comparing-two-dates.md

   \ to\u2026"
 lastmod: '2024-03-13T22:44:59.945667-06:00'
 model: gpt-4-0125-preview
-summary: "Comparing two dates in Visual Basic for Applications (VBA) involves determining\
-  \ their chronological relationship to each other.
-Programmers do this to\u2026"
+summary: Comparing two dates in Visual Basic for Applications (VBA) involves determining their chronological relationship to each other.
 title: Comparing two dates
 weight: 27
 ---